-She accidentally stumbled upon the personal finance world back in 2012 when she found herself in a pretty serious work/life UN-balance and began concentrating on how to change her situation and get out of debt.
+She accidentally stumbled upon the personal finance world in 2012 when she found herself in a pretty serious work/life UN-balance and began concentrating on changing her situation and getting out of debt.

-She is a real person with real problems and isn't afraid to share her mistakes about her finances and career along the way.
+She is a real person with real problems and isn't afraid to share her mistakes about her finances and career.
 By sharing her story and her bad decisions, Amanda hopes to help you avoid making the same mistakes she made.
 Or get past them if you already have.

 Thanks for taking the time to review the best personal finance blogs with me.
-It was hard narrowing the list down to the list, that's why I added the new niche blogs to the list.
-Estimates say there are close to 2,500 finance-related blogs.
-So, this list could very quickly have been the top 100.
+It was hard narrowing the list down to what you see here, as estimates say there are nearly 2,500 finance-related blogs.
+So, this list could very quickly have been the top 100 best financial blogs.

-I encourage you to spend some time getting to know these great writers.
-I'm confident you'll find something you can use or learn from all of them.
-As with anything, you won't love all of them.
-It's likely; there are some that you will pass on visiting a second time.
+There likely are some that you will pass on visiting a second time.
 That's OK.
 Everyone's taste is different.
-The list offers you a selection to find those blogs that speak to you and provide the information and education you're looking to find.
+The list offers you a selection to find those blogs that speak to you and provide the information and education you want.

 As a financial advisor for almost 30 years, Fred shares his expertise on personal finance, investing, and other relevant topics on Wealth of Geeks and many other financial media.
 He has been quoted or featured in Money Magazine, MarketWatch, The Good Men Project, Thrive Global, and many other publications.